 Our top priority is providing the highest-quality of veterinary care to each pet we treat.
 Every policy and medical procedure supported by our practice has been put in place with the health and wellness of pets in mind.

 Our veterinarians perform a surgical onychectomy if they believe that a cat cannot be trained to refrain from using its claws destructively in the home, or poses a danger to family members.
 Unfortunately, all cats are not amenable to behavior modification and we believe that this surgical procedure will result in fewer cats being abandoned or euthanized.
 Once declawed, it is recommended that your cat live indoors since the ability to defend itself is compromised.
+Typically, the optimal age to have your cat declawed is in the younger years, as they tend to recover from surgery with fewer consequences.
+However, it is important to communicate with your veterinarian and obtain a one-on-one evaluation to discuss the best personal age to declaw your cat to maximize recovery comfort.

 We also believe feline onychectomy should be performed only with the medically appropriate use of anesthetics and analgesics and adherence to careful surgical and post-surgical protocols.
 If you are shopping around for a competitive price on this procedure, be sure to question the type of anesthetic used, the type of pain management provided, and the monitoring equipment and procedures followed.
 We use several monitoring devices during your pet’s anesthetic.
 A veterinary technician continually assesses your pet’s vital signs during the procedure.